 🌍 Country Caps

-No more than 7% of total visas can go to one country.
-Countries like Mexico, India, and the Philippines hit this cap quickly, causing much longer wait times.
+No more than 7% of total visas can go to one country — causing longer waits.

 📈 High Demand